Giving notice to your landlord

 If you have an agreement with the landlord to live in a place for a certain length of time, you have a fixed-term tenancy.
 The agreement is often called a lease and is usually for a one-year term.
 It will probably be in writing but it does not have to be.
 To end this kind of tenancy, you must choose the last day of the term as the termination day on your notice.

-NOTE You have the right to stay in your place as a monthly tenant.
+NOTE You do not have to move out when the term ends.
+You have the right to stay in your place as a monthly tenant.
 Or, you can renew for another term if you and your landlord both agree.

 - If you do not have an agreement for a fixed term or if your term has ended, your tenancy automatically renews at the end of each rental period.
 The most common rental period is a month, but for many rooming houses it is a week.
 This kind of tenancy is called a periodic tenancy.
 To end it, you must choose the last day of a rental period as the termination date on your notice.
 For most tenants, this is the day before the rent is due.